-These very flavorful keto empanadas are made with fathead dough and a tasty ground beef filling.
+These flavorful keto empanadas are made with fathead dough (a dough made from eggs, cheeses, and almond flour) and filled with a delicious ground beef filling.
+They are surprisingly close to real empanadas!

 Ingredients